WDI-SEA/google-shopping-conditionals-loops/readme.md

 3.)
 Print the `title` all items with more than one image link.

 4.)
-Print all "Cannon" products in the items (careful with case sensitivity).
+Print all "Canon" products in the items (careful with case sensitivity).

 5.)
 Print all `items` that have an author name of "eBay" and are brand "Canon".